sharmilat29/sharmilat29/README.md

 ## About Me

 I'm a data scientist and software developer with a passion for turning data into real-world solutions.
 My toolkit includes machine learning, statistical analysis, and backend development, all geared toward building scalable and impactful projects.
-Forever curious, I'm always on the lookout for new technologies to learn and challenges to conquer.

 - 🎓 **Education:** MS in Computer Science from University of Missouri
 - 🌟 **Key Skills:** Data science, machine learning, computer vision, and backend development